martinbruckner/fabio_v1/README.md

 # FABIO
 ### The Food and Agriculture Biomass Input-Output database

 FABIO provides a set of multi-regional physical supply-use and input-output tables covering global agriculture and forestry.
 The work is based on mostly freely available data from FAOSTAT, IEA, EIA, and UN Comtrade/BACI.
-FABIO currently covers 192 countries, 121 processes and 130 commodities for 1986-2013.
+FABIO currently covers 191 countries + RoW, 121 processes and 130 commodities for 1986-2013.

 ### How to cite